No Paisa, No Hope, No Ladki, No Scope...!

 Good for nothing guys taking a shortcut to earn pots of money and ending up in a major panga with goons and cops is a premise tackled in lots and lots of films.
 Add Fukrey to the list.
 But this particular film stands out.
-To begin with, the characters and their conversations are straight out of life of our reviewers recommend us and hilarious to the core.
+To begin with, the characters and their conversations are straight out of life and hilarious to the core.
 The execution keeps one glued and the Delhi flavor is an icing on the cake.
 Sadly, blemishes are present but those are minor roadblocks in the otherwise enjoyable ride!

 The story of the movie: Hunny (Pulkit Samrat) and Choocha (Varun Sharma) are in their final year in school and can’t wait to get into college and romance girls.
 Sadly, their marks are terrible and thus the possibility of passing is remote.
 They soon find a way for which they need a huge amount of money.
 On the other hand, Zafar (Ali Fazal) and Lali (Manjot Singh) too urgently require money and they team up with Hunny and Choocha.
 Hunny comes up with an idea – he will decode Choocha’s dreams and find a number out of it.
 Everytime they buy a lottery in the series of that number, they win…every single time.
 Now the fukras need someone who can invest in their weird but money-making scheme.
 Enter Bholi Punjaban (Richa Chadda), a 30-something who is anything but bholi and not to be messed with.
 She decides to back the plan of the fukras.
 All hell breaks loose when things don’t go as planned.